fallahn/pseuthe/readme.md

 PSEUTHE
 =======

-Pseuthe (pronounced 'soothe') is an abstract audio / visual experience.
+Pseuthe (pronounced 'soothe') is an abstract audio / visual experience, with casual gameplay elements.

-Sounds and patterns are created in a pseudo-random manner with the intent to aid relaxation, study or to create an ambient atmosphere.
+Pseuthe started when I was experimenting with simulating Newton's laws of motion (and, to a lesser extent, Hooke's laws of springs) but has since evolved - first into something more graphical, closely followed by the addition of gameplay.
+You take on the role of a proterozoic plankton with the sole aim of survival - absorb and consume the healthy microbes whilst avoiding those detrimental to your health.

-Pseuthe started when I was experimenting with simulating Newton's laws of motion (and, to a lesser extent, Hooke's laws of springs) but has since evolved.
-Other than the ambient experience Psuethe serves no real purpose.
+The 'pseu' in pseuthe comes from the greek 'pseudo' meaning fake - mainly because the game is not really at all that soothing...

 Building
 --------